bcgov/openshift-launchpad-deployment/README.md

 APP_NAME    | All      | Name of the application e.g. my-app-name-pr4
-SERVER_PORT | None     | Port exposed by the server, must match port exposed by Dockerfile, defaults to 5000 CLIENT_PORT | None     | Port exposed by the client, must match port exposed by Dockerfile, defaults to 3000 API_URL     | Client   | The URL that is exposed by the route in the server application
+SERVER_PORT | None     | Port exposed by the server, must match port exposed by Dockerfile, defaults to 5000 CLIENT_PORT | None     | Port exposed by the client, must match port exposed by Dockerfile, defaults to 3000 API_URL     | Client   | The URL that is exposed by the route in the server application, available as env var in client

+## Environment Variables

+Currently, setting arbitrary environment variables is not supported.
+These will need to be set in your Dockerfile using `ENV [NAME] [VALUE]`.
+See relevant [Docker documentation](https://docs.docker.com/engine/reference/builder/#env).

 ## What Does This Action Do?